 \section{Introduction}

-Deep-inelastic scattering (DIS) of high-energy leptons off hadrons is a key process for studying the structure of hadrons in terms of their quark and gluon degrees of freedom \cite{Taylor:1991ew,Kendall:1991np,Friedman:1991nq,Devenish:2004pb}.
-For both nucleons \cite{Hou:2019efy,Accardi:2016qay,Bailey:2020ooq,Abramowicz:2015mha,Ball:2017nwa,Alekhin:2017kpj} and nuclei \cite{Hirai:2007sx,deFlorian:2011fp,Eskola:2009uj,Eskola:2016oht,Eskola:2021nhw,Schienbein:2009kk,Kovarik:2015cma,Kusina:2016fxy,Segarra:2020gtj,Kusina:2020lyz,Duwentaster:2021ioo,Duwentaster:2022kpv,Muzakka:2022wey,AbdulKhalek:2019mzd,AbdulKhalek:2020yuc,Khalek:2022zqe,Walt:2019slu,Khanpour:2020zyu}, present data from electron and neutrino DIS form the backbone of modern determinations of parton distribution functions (PDFs), which describe and encode the internal structure of hadrons.
+Deep-inelastic scattering (DIS) of high-energy leptons off nucleons and nuclei is a key process for studying the structure of hadrons in terms of their quark and gluon degrees of freedom \cite{Taylor:1991ew,Kendall:1991np,Friedman:1991nq,Devenish:2004pb}.
+For both nucleons \cite{Hou:2019efy,Accardi:2016qay,Bailey:2020ooq,Abramowicz:2015mha,Ball:2017nwa,Alekhin:2017kpj} and nuclei \cite{Hirai:2007sx,deFlorian:2011fp,Eskola:2009uj,Eskola:2016oht,Eskola:2021nhw,Schienbein:2009kk,Kovarik:2015cma,Kusina:2016fxy,Segarra:2020gtj,Kusina:2020lyz,Duwentaster:2021ioo,Duwentaster:2022kpv,Muzakka:2022wey,AbdulKhalek:2019mzd,AbdulKhalek:2020yuc,Khalek:2022zqe,Walt:2019slu,Khanpour:2020zyu}, present data from electron and neutrino DIS experiments form the backbone of modern determinations of parton distribution functions (PDFs), which describe and encode the internal structure of hadrons.
 This process will again be at the forefront of the future Electron-Ion Collider (EIC) \cite{Accardi:2012qut,AbdulKhalek:2021gbh}, where DIS off nucleons and various nuclear targets will be studied with high precision over a wide kinematic range.
-Similar endeavors are also in discussion for the proposed Forward Physics Facility~\cite{Feng:2022inv}.
-Additionally, high-precision fixed-target measurements of JLab can provide complementary information~\cite{Arrington:2021alx}.
-Beyond this, DIS also plays an important role at current and future accelerator-based neutrino oscillation facilities such as DUNE and the Short-Baseline Neutrino Program at Fermilab~\cite{DUNE:2015lol,Machado:2019oxb,Ruso:2022qes}, where experiments operate at somewhat lower energies compared to the EIC, and where the (quasi)elastic and resonant processes must also be taken into account.
-(Here, precise control over the contributions from each of these processes is essential, and duality-based arguments for the scaling of DIS cross sections at higher energies into the resonance region can play an important role~\cite{Bloom:1970xb,Melnitchouk:2005zr}.)
-Due to the relative weakness of the neutrino-nucleon effective interaction, neutrino experiments typically use nuclear targets to enhance event rates.
-Consequently, charged lepton-nucleus and neutrino-nucleus interactions need to be precisely understood, particularly the differences from \textit{nucleon} interactions, to reach the ambitious physics goals of future experiments.
-Along these lines, there are two major theoretical approaches to lepton-\textit{nucleon} DIS that are standard material in textbooks and review articles; both have been employed to include the effects of target nucleons having nonzero masses.
-One approach is based on the operator product expansion (OPE) \cite{Wilson:1969zs,Brandt:1970kg,Christ:1972ms}.
-The other is the QCD-improved parton model rigorously derived from first principles of QCD in the context of the collinear factorization theorems \cite{Bodwin:1984hc,Collins:1985ue,Collins:1988ig,Collins:1987pm,Collins:1989gx,Collins:1998rz,Collins:2011zzd,Berger:1987er}.
-The OPE was first employed to derive target mass corrections (TMCs) to structure functions in DIS at leading order (LO) in QCD in the seminal paper by Georgi and Politzer in 1976\,\cite{Georgi:1976ve,Georgi:1976vf}.
-In the same year Barbieri, et al.~\cite{Barbieri:1976rd,Barbieri:1976bj} derived TMCs at LO including effects arising from non-zero quark masses.
-Later, the original work of Georgi and Politzer was extended to next-to-leading order (NLO) in QCD for the structure functions $W_{1,2}$ in the context of local duality in electro-production and using off-shell regularization~\cite{DeRujula:1976baf}.
-More recently, Kretzer and Reno presented TMCs for charged current (CC) and weak neutral current (NC) neutrino-nucleon DIS, including NLO QCD corrections and heavy quark mass effects using modern conventions \cite{Kretzer:2003iu}.
+Similar endeavors are also in discussion for the proposed Forward Physics Facility at CERN~\cite{Feng:2022inv}.
+Furthermore, high-precision fixed-target measurements from JLab provide complementary information~\cite{Arrington:2021alx}.
+In addition to these facilities, DIS also plays an important role at current and future accelerator-based neutrino oscillation facilities such as DUNE and the Short-Baseline Neutrino Program at Fermilab~\cite{DUNE:2015lol,Machado:2019oxb,Ruso:2022qes}, where experiments operate at somewhat lower energies compared to the EIC, and where the (quasi)elastic and resonant processes must also be taken into account.
+Here, precise control over the contributions from each of these processes is essential, and duality-based arguments for the scaling of DIS cross sections at higher energies into the resonance region can play an important role~\cite{Bloom:1970xb,Melnitchouk:2005zr}.
+However, due to the relative weakness of the effective neutrino-nucleon interaction, neutrino experiments typically use massive nuclear targets to enhance event rates.